NotNotTech/lowlevel-benchmarks/README.md

 ## The Benchmarks

-these are the benchmarks, contained in subfolders of `/Benchmarks/`:
+these are the benchmarks, contained in subfolders of `/Benchmarks/`.
+Look at each sub folder for a `ReadMe.md` with individual findings:

 - `Collections_Threaded` checks speed/correctness of doing collection read/writes from threads
 - `Parallel_Work` checks doing work on `Span<T>` from threads